 National Geographic publishes an online 32 page colour brochure titled Basic Map & GPS Skills.
 Although written for an American audience, who hike trails in miles rather than bush tracks in kilometres, the National Geographic booklet is an authoritative, well illustrated summary of the basics of map reading with a compass.
 It also covers plotting a route using GPS.

 In Great Britain the government authority for surveying and creating maps is Ordnance Survey.
-They sell UK topographical maps online and have an excellent online magazine.
-Learn how to use a map and compass in the Outdoor Skill section.
-In the Technology section you can learn about walking with a GPS.
-Ordnance Survey also publishes a series of blogs and videos that discuss map and compass work and using a GPS.
+They sell UK topographical maps online and have an excellent blog.
+Learn how to use a map and compass in the Using GI and Maps section.

-The NSW Department Spatial Services publish a booklet called Exploring GPS – A GPS Users Guide.
+The NSW Department of Spatial Services publish a booklet called Exploring GPS – A GPS Users Guide.